aws-asean-builders/devsecops/Lab-3/README.md

   files: imagedefinitions.json
 </pre>

-Replace the container name with the name of your service, which should be `like-service`.
+Replace the container name (`REPLACEME_CONTAINERNAME`) with the name of your service, which should be `like-service`.

 <details>
 <summary> HINT: There's also completed file in hints/hintspec_prod.yml.
 Click here to see how to copy it in.</summary>